Rohan-Unbeg/algodrift/src/content/blog/ai-powered-code-review-tools-for-cleaner-code-in-2025.md

 featured: false
 ---

-# AI-Powered Code Review Tools for Cleaner Code in 2025

 A TypeScript bug slipped through my PR last sprint, costing hours in prod.
 In 2025, AI code review tools catch such errors early, with 70% of devs using them, per [Developer Tech News](https://www.developer-tech.com).
 This article explores five AI-powered tools—CodeClimate AI, DeepSource, CodeRabbit, SonarQube AI, and PullRequest AI—for cleaner code.
 With features, pros, cons, and use cases, these tools will elevate your reviews.

 ## The AI Code Review Advantage